 Dr. Hamlin is a radiologist in the Division of Emergency and Trauma imaging with subspecialty training in cardiothoracic imaging.
 Originally from Indiana, he completed post-graduate medical training in Florida, followed by diagnostic radiology and fellowship training at Emory.
 His focuses include resident and fellow education in emergency imaging, cardiothoracic imaging, and cardiothoracic trauma.

-Scott A. Hamlin, MD
+Dr. Scott A. Hamlin, MD

 - ABMS Radiology